maggie197/learn_devops/README.md

 # Define the command to run the app
 CMD ["python", "app.py"]
 ```
-2. Choose a Hosting Platform
+2. Choose a Hosting Platform (Example AWS)
-- Launch an instance
+- Launch an virtual server (instance)
     - Choose an AMI and Instance type
     - Create a key pair
     - Launch instance

-3. Connect to instance
+3. Connect to virtual server
 * Navigate to the Directory with the your-key.pem File
 * Open the Terminal
 * Connect to your instance using its Public DNS: